 Classes are offered in all areas of theatre, including acting, directing, performance studies, theatre history, dramatic literature, design, technical theatre, creative drama, theatre for young audiences, and musical theatre.

 An extensive and varied production program complements classroom work.
-A typical theatre season consists of seven or eight productions which are presented either in the 400-seat Thomas B. and Kathleen M. Donnell proscenium Theatre or the 100-seat flexible black box Eva Marie Saint Theatre.
-Our shows are chosen to present our students with the opportunity to work on a broad range in dramatic genres and styles.
+A typical theatre season consists of four or five Mainstage productions.
+We also offer dance productions.
+Additionally, students have the opportunity to create productions in our Elsewhere season.
+We produce approximately six to eight Elsewhere shows per year.
+Our productions are presented either in the 400-seat Thomas B. and Kathleen M. Donnell proscenium Theatre or the 100-seat flexible black box Eva Marie Saint Theatre.
+Our shows are chosen to present our students with the opportunity to work on a broad range of dramatic genres and styles.
+Our auditions are open to all BGSU students and we employ a race conscious casting.
+We seek to offer seasons with diverse views and opportunities for actors across diverse races, ethnicities, genders, and embodiments.
 We aim to achieve a balanced season of classics, musicals, and newer works.

 Upon completion of the baccalaureate degree, students will be able to:

-1. Demonstrate the ability to analyze conceptually and think critically about text, performance, and production.
+- Demonstrate the ability to analyze conceptually and think critically about text, performance, and production;

-2. Understand production and performance processes, aesthetic properties of style, and the way these shape and are shaped by artistic and cultural forces.
+- Understand production and performance processes, aesthetic properties of style, and the way these shape and are shaped by artistic and cultural forces;

-3. Demonstrate an understanding of different cultures, points of view, social systems of historical and contemporary contexts as they relate to representations of theatre and performance.
+- Demonstrate an understanding of different cultures, points of view, social systems of historical and contemporary contexts as they relate to representations of theatre and performance;

-4. Demonstrate possess the ability to develop and defend informed judgments about performance and production.
+- Demonstrate possess the ability to develop and defend informed judgments about performance and production;

-5. Work collaboratively to solve specific production requirements as actor, director, designer, and/or technician.
+- Work collaboratively to solve specific production requirements as actor, director, designer, and/or technician;

 Scholarship and Financial Aid: